chipKIT32/chipKIT-core/docs/board_variant_architecture.md

 Folder Organization
 -------------------

 The Arduino IDE is designed to allow you to extend its functionality without modifiying its installation directory.
 In addition to the installation directory you also have a Sketchbook directory and an Applications Data(AppData) directory.
-The sketchbook directory is where the end user might store their sketches whereas the chipKIT Core gets installed in the AppData directory.
+The sketchbook directory is where the end user might store their sketches, whereas the chipKIT Core gets installed in the AppData directory.

-The following folder locations listed below are located within the AppData directory.
+The following folders listed below are located within the AppData directory.
 The symbol x.x.x has been substituted in place of the chipKIT core version number.
-For example at the time of this writing the current version is 1.3.0 which would make the root path of the chipKIT core ./hardware/pic32/1.3.0/.
+For example at the time of this writing the version is 1.3.1.
+This would make the root path of the chipKIT core ./hardware/pic32/1.3.1/.
 The location of these files may vary based on your operating system.
-For Windows you might try looking in C:\\Users\\\[YOUR_NAME\]\\AppData\\Local\\Arduino15\\packages\\.
+For Windows try looking in C:\\Users\\\[YOUR_NAME\]\\AppData\\Local\\Arduino15\\packages\\.

 ### ./chipKIT/hardware/pic32/x.x.x

-This is the root folder of the PIC32/chipKIT platform within the MPIDE system.
-The default boards.txt file, platforms.txt, file and bootloaders.txt file is located here.
+This is the root folder of the PIC32/chipKIT platform.
+The default boards.txt, platforms.txt, and bootloaders.txt files are located here.

 ### ./chipKIT/hardware/pic32/x.x.x/cores/pic32